Trump Is Setting Up His New VA Secretary to Fail

 That’s something that might have received more consideration had Jackson gone through the normal vetting process for a Cabinet nominee.
 Obama ethics czar Norm Eisen points out in a New York Times op-ed that his apparent skill in his current position doesn’t mean disqualifying information wouldn’t have come up during the process.

 Jackson is seen by both Republicans and Democrats as someone with great integrity, but his interactions with Trump have already done some harm to his reputation.
 While he’d previously only made headlines when he treated a girl who was bit by one of the Obamas’ dogs, his glowing assessment of Trump’s health following an exam in January raised concerns about his methods and judgement.
-The physician said he had “absolutely no concerns” about the president’s cognitive function based on one narrow test, and he offered a rather Trumpian answer when asked how a fast food-loving, exercise-averse 71-year-old could be in such incredible shape.
+The physician said he had “absolutely no concerns” about the president’s cognitive function based on one narrow test, and he offered a rather Trumpian answer when asked how a fast-food-loving, exercise-averse 71-year-old could be in such incredible shape.
 “Some people have just great genes,” he said.
 “I told the president that if he had a healthier diet over the last 20 years, he might live to be 200 years old.”

 This did not allay fears that Trump will pursue a Koch-brothers backed privatization push at the VA.
 After his dismissal, Shulkin claimed he was pushed out over his opposition to this plan.
-“The advocates within the administration for privatizing V.A. health services … saw me as an obstacle to privatization who had to be removed,” he wrote in a Times op-ed.
+“The advocates within the administration for privatizing VA health services … saw me as an obstacle to privatization who had to be removed,” he wrote in a Times op-ed.
 “That is because I am convinced that privatization is a political issue aimed at rewarding select people and companies with profits, even if it undermines care for veterans.”

 Jackson’s views on the issue are unknown, and Politico reports that some veterans believe he’s being installed as a figurehead so lower-level staffers can move toward privatization.

 “He’s got a department that’s in turmoil.
 It’s in crisis.
-There’s warfare there,” said Anthony Principi, who led the VA under former President George W. Bush.
+There’s warfare there,” said Anthony Principi, who led the VA under former president George W. Bush.
 “And you have an acting secretary who doesn’t know the VA.”

-Rather than giving Jackson the best opportunity to tame the embattled agency, every action Trump has taken ensured that he’ll be be met with skepticism in his new role.
+Rather than giving Jackson the best opportunity to tame the embattled agency, every action Trump has taken has ensured that he’ll be met with skepticism in his new role.
 But maybe that’s the point.